cjratcliff/ml-compiled/docs/ranking.rst

 RankNet
 --------

 A pairwise ranking algorithm.
 Can be built using any differentiable model such as neural networks or boosted trees.
-For a given pair of inputs i and j the model computes the probability that i should be ranked higher than j:
+For a given pair of documents i and j the model computes the probability that i should be ranked higher than j:

 .. math::